docdoku/docdoku-plm-doc/app/_i18n/en/Documentation_dev.md

 {% image /assets/images/documentation/dev/file_delete.png "File deletion"%}

-###Assembly tab

-###Notifications tab

-##Document viewer

-Each document provides a permanent link where you see details of its latest revision.
-To get there, you should simply click on the title of the document window.

-{% image /assets/images/documentation/en/image22.png %}

-You can explore all properties of the document as well as visualize their attached files.
-The viewer supports a large number of formats: pdf, jpg, mp4, doc...
-Files not supported by the viewer will be downloaded.

-{% image /assets/images/documentation/en/image02.png "Document viewer"%}

 ##Document conversion

 In addition to the mentioned features, DocDokuPLM can convert attached files into pdf.
 The majority of word processing formats are supported.